 Finally, here are a few more things you can do to your site to make improvements:

 You should fill out the LOGO TEXT if you are using an image logo and have left it blank:

 The logo is the page title on all your pages, and text there will show up in searches.

 Image names.
 The literal file name of the image you upload to your site can improve your SEO.
 So instead of 1234TDDY.jpg you would do DurangoFoodEditorial12.jpg.
 This needs to be changed on your computer before you upload the image to the website.

 You might consider a title and description for your thumbnails:

-There’s also a spot shown on the help page to add an SEO title and description to your thumbnails.
+There’s also a spot to add an SEO title and description to your thumbnails.
 This can be helpful because a group of thumbnails does not have their own title and description.
 You can find it by double clicking a menu item in the media library and scroll down through SETTINGS.
 You can do this for text menu items as well.

 Finally, you should think about measuring your results in some way.
 It’s quite possible higher search ranking does nothing or delivers prospects who can’t afford your services.
 Here’s a good article on measuring SEO results: